w3hc/gov-docs/README.md

 You're free to customize sites that you create with this template, however you like!

-[Browse our documentation][Just the Docs] to learn more about how to use this theme.
+[Browse our documentation][just the docs] to learn more about how to use this theme.

 ## Licensing and Attribution